Some West Yorkshire CANN Organisations

 NLY Community Sport

 People in Action (Yorkshire) is a thriving Leeds based charity, established in 1983 to benefit people with learning disabilities and autism.
 The charity makes a real difference to the lives of the most vulnerable and socially isolated; inspiring and empowering people to recognise their potential, fulfil their aspirations and lead safer healthier, better connected lives.
 The charity provides a range of innovative, inclusive, person centered services which reflect the needs of the people it supports.
-People In Action runs three groups for children and young people with a learning disability or autism, supported by BBC Children in Need.
-Play, Fun, Learn (for ages 8-12) and TEAM (for ages 13-17) take place over the weekend for 40 weeks a year.
-The groups are a space for children to make new friends, learn new skills and have fun.
-The groups are split over three sites: Otley, East end park and Crossgates.
-People In Action Groups
+We deliver groups and 1:1 support for people aged 18+

 The Old Fire Station, Gipton Approach, Leeds, LS9 6NL